shazz/shazzam/README.md

 ### Realtime code generation

-One of the funny feature of `Shazzam`, that's that in real-time the assembly code is generated and assembled (and crunched, and...).
+One of the funny feature of `shazzam`, that's that in real-time the assembly code is generated and assembled (and crunched, and...).
 So that means, each time you type any assembly function in Python, you can see the result without executing any python script of whatever except your current code.

 A little video is probably better than a lot of words: